MorrellLAB/BAD_Mutations/Manual/Manual_v0.1.md

 [Return to TOC](#toc)

 ## <a name="msi"></a>Instructions for UMN MSI
-This section is specific to using <span>`BAD_Mutations` </span>on the [University of Minnesoa Super Computing Institue](http://msi.umn.edu/) cluser.
+This section is specific to using <span>`BAD_Mutations` </span>on the [University of Minnesoa Super Computing Institue](http://msi.umn.edu/) cluster.
 Our cluster uses the `module` command to add and remove certain programs from the user’s environment.
 The following commands should be run for <span>`BAD_Mutations` </span>on the cluster:

     $ module load python2
     $ module load biopython
     $ module load ncbi_blast+
     $ module load hyphy/2.2.6_smp

-You will have to install `PASTA` as its user manual instructs. cURL should be available on MSI.
+You will have to install the `PASTA` sequence alignment tool.
+Follow the instructions in the [PASTA](https://github.com/smirarab/pasta/blob/master/README.md) user manual. cURL should be available on MSI.

 [Return to TOC](#toc)

 # <a name="inputs"></a>Input Files
 Input files should be plain text with UNIX line endings (LF). <span>`BAD_Mutations` </span>takes a FASTA file containing the query coding sequence, and a text file with the list of codons to predict.
 The coding sequence does not have to start with ATG, but it should be supplied in the 5\(^{\prime}\) to 3\(^{\prime}\) direction, and its length should be a multiple of 3.
-The codons should be supplied as numerical offsets with respect to the provided FASTA file, with counting starting from 1 and one codon per line.
+The codons should be supplied as numerical offsets with respect to the provided FASTA file, with counting starting from 1 and one codon listed per line.
 The substitutions file may optionally have a second field with a SNP identifier.

 There is no programmatic means of enforcing the consistency of directionality between the FASTA file and the substitutions file.
 This means it is possible to submit them in the reverse order, but keep in mind that the coordinates must match in order for the predictions to be valid.